VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 5. Set the dock at the empty position, i.e. at the bottom of the ramp.
    ![](./images/20240730_194812.jpg)

 6. Use the web interface, nudge the tool-head into the correct x-position.
-This can be tested by nudging the y-position in and out to see which side of thetool-headd touch the dock first.
-Then adjusts it, such that both side of the dock would touch thtool-headad at the same time.
+This can be tested by nudging the y-position in and out to see which side of the tool-head touch the dock first.
+Then adjusts it, such that both side of the dock would touch the tool-head at the same time.
    ![](./images/20240730_195442.jpg)

 7. Copy and paste the current x-coordinate into the `params_park_x:` of the config file of the current tool-head